Learn

 Clarity makes it easy to see this at a glance.
 Connect your brokerage accounts and you'll get a clear view of your allocation across asset types, market caps, and sectors — so you can see exactly how much blue-chip exposure you have and whether it fits your goals.
 Track your Dividend Aristocrat holdings alongside your growth positions and index funds all in one dashboard.

 Blue chips should probably be the starting point of your equity portfolio, not an afterthought.
-If you're just beginning to invest, a broad index fund that includes the major blue chips is the simplest and most effective foundation.
+If you're just beginning to invest, a broad index fund that includes the major blue chips is the simplest and most useful foundation.
 If you're a more experienced investor, selectively owning individual blue chips can provide stability and income alongside higher-growth holdings.

 Take a look at your current portfolio.
 What percentage is in established, large-cap companies versus smaller or more speculative positions?
 There's no universal right answer, but knowing the breakdown helps you understand your risk profile.